 - C Corporation, Trust, or Pass-Through Entity electing to pay tax at entity level – up to 75% of Georgia Tax Liability

 After June 30, for so long as a portion of the annual cap on Georgia HEART rural hospital tax credits is available, individual taxpayers may make unlimited HEART contributions for a corresponding 100% Georgia income tax credit.

 Credits are awarded on a first-come, first-served basis.
 Secure yours today by submitting your 2023 HEART tax credit application.

-From there, Georgia HEART will take care of the process on your behalf, submitting your tax credit application to the Georgia Department of Revenue in the order in which it is received by HEART beginning on the first business day of January 2023, notifying you of your approval and payment deadline (180 days from approval date or 12/31/23, whichever comes first), and – once you contribute – providing you with the appropriate tax receipt for claiming the credit on your 2023 Georgia income tax return.
+From there, Georgia HEART will take care of the process on your behalf, submitting your tax credit application to the Georgia Department of Revenue in the order in which it is received by HEART, notifying you of your approval and payment deadline (180 days from approval date or 12/31/23, whichever comes first), and – once you contribute – providing you with the appropriate tax receipt for claiming the credit on your 2023 Georgia income tax return.